nijaru/yt-text/README.md

     ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License (AGPL) version 3.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.